 making sure that your virus protection software is up to date

 using secure WIFI when you access the data over the internet

 deleting your midata from your computer or device (including information stored in back-up files) when you no longer need it

 If you'd like more information on how to protect your computer, the Get Safe Online website offers a range of tips.
-Our security factsheet and security pages can also tell you about software to help protect your computer as well as using strong passwords and log in details.
+Our Online & Mobile Banking Security Factsheet and security pages can also tell you about software to help protect your computer as well as using strong passwords and log in details.

 The banks and comparison sites involved in midata have agreed to a code of practice on how it should work.
 You can see the code and more information on midata at www.pcamidata.co.uk

 We've summarised the important information for you below.

 will remain impartial in reference to midata comparison providers